To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Ramaphosa’s meeting with Zuma on Tuesday evening led to the the ANC president postponing the national executive committee meeting until February 17.

 These developments come just days before the motion of no confidence in Zuma will be tabled in Parliament by the Economic Freedom Fighters (EFF).

 News of Zuma’s refusal to resign and behind the scenes negotiations were marred by fake announcements making the rounds on social media.
-A WhatsApp message began to circulate on Tuesday night, claiming Zuma would be delivering his resignation on SABC at 7pm.
-This was denied by the ANC.

 Another erroneous media alert claiming Russian President Vladimir Putin was en route to South Africa for an official state visit with Zuma was quickly dismissed as false.